 - Don’t crowd the pan.
 When browning the chicken, make sure all of the pieces have enough room to make contact with the hot pan.
 If the pan is crowded, the chicken will not brown properly and will, instead, release its juices, leaving you with dry meat.

-What to Serve with Chinese Szechuan Chicken
+What to Serve with Szechuan Chicken

 While this chicken stir fry is delicious on its own, it is even more enjoyable with the addition of a side or two.
 Here are some of my favorite ways to serve this classic takeout dish.

 - Rice.
-Keep it simple and serve Szechuan chicken over steamed white rice.
+Keep it simple and serve Szechuan chicken over steamed jasmine rice.
 Looking for something with a little more pizazz?
 Try my Easy Chicken Fried Rice Recipe (just make it without the chicken).

 - Noodles.
 I love serving this flavorful entree with my Stir Fry Zucchini Noodles or these Teriyaki Noodles.